Marketing

 “Big” doesn’t matter.
 It would be nice, but a small crate of good beer is infinitely better than a huge barrel of vinegar.
 Well, it depends on what you want to use it for, which is my point.
 Do we want a slowly and carefully nurtured heirloom seed variety, or a bloated Monsanto monster full of pesticides?

 The name “Direct Sponsor” says exactly and completely what it is.
 “Concern” does not.
 It merely refers to a troubling emotion with the implied promise to relieve you of it in exchange for money.
-We’re not selling a good cause, our concern is with our effect—with knowing exactly what our own effect is for this is the only way we can take responsibility for our own actions.
-There is no “Direct Sponsor” organization, only the users.
+We’re not selling a good cause, our concern is with our effect—with knowing exactly what our own effect is, for this is the only way we can take responsibility for our own actions.
+There is no “Direct Sponsor” organisation, only the users.

 There is no “I”, it hits all by itself.